intel-secl/sgx-hvs/README.md

 -   SHVS communicates with SCS to determine if the platform is up to date on hardware and security patches (TCB)
--   SHVS saves platform specific information in its own database which will be pulled by SGX attestation Hub
+-   SHVS saves platform specific information in its own database which will be pulled by SGX integration hub
--   SGX-HVS pushes platform specific values to SGX caching service every 24 hours
+-   SGX-HVS extracts platform specific values from SGX Agent and pushes them to SGX caching service

 System Requirements
 -------------------